-There are three basic types of pension; the State Pension, a defined benefit (DB) pension or a defined contribution (DC) pension.
+There are three basic types of pension: the State Pension, a defined benefit (DB) pension or a defined contribution (DC) pension.

-The basic State Pension is provided by the government and will provide you with a basic income for the rest of your life once you reach State Pension age.
+The basic State Pension is provided by the government and will supply you with a basic income for the rest of your life once you reach State Pension age.
 You build up your State Pension entitlement by making National Insurance contributions.

 A defined benefit pension scheme pays an amount at retirement based on your earnings and how long you’ve been a member of the scheme.
-These pensions can also be known as a final salary scheme.
+These pensions are also known as a final salary scheme.
 Some of these schemes base the amount you receive on a career average salary whereas others may use the salary you were on immediately before retirement.

 A defined contribution scheme is more like a savings plan.
 This type of pension builds up a pension pot to pay you a retirement income based on contributions from you and/or your employer.
 Your pot is put into various types of investments, including shares (shares are a stake in a company).